-Tanzania's Grey Crowned Cranes are well protected within the country's National Park network.
-National Parks holding good populations of Grey Crowned Cranes include: Ngorogoro Crater, Serengeti National Park, Ruaha National Park, Katavi National Park, Tarangire National Park, Arusha National Park and Lake Manyara National Park.
+Tanzania's Grey Crowned-cranes are well protected within the country's National Park network.
+National Parks holding good populations of Grey Crowned-cranes include: Ngorongoro Crater, Serengeti National Park, Ruaha National Park, Katavi National Park, Tarangire National Park, Arusha National Park and Lake Manyara National Park.
 These parks all have high levels of protection and management is relatively good, although capacity for bird conservation is very limited.
 The crane also occurs in a few Game Reserves, the largest of these, Moyowosi and Kigoso, also forming the Malagarais-Muyovozi Ramsar Site.
 This site faces a number of threats, especially agricultural and livestock encroachment, and management action is limited.

-j.
 Uganda

-Very few of Uganda's Grey Crowned Crane population falls within a formally Protected Area.
-Nabajuzzi and Songo Bay, both Ramsar Sites, are the only two sites with populations of Grey Crowned Cranes that are recognised nationally.
+A very small proportion of Uganda's Grey Crowned-crane population falls within a formally Protected Area.
+Nabajuzzi and Songo Bay, both Ramsar Sites, are the only two sites with populations of Grey Crowned-cranes that are recognised nationally.
 Nyamuriro and Kaku Kiyanja are both currently under consideration for Important Bird Area status.
-Neither Ramsar nor Important Bird Area status afford the sites good levels of protection and management of these sites is dependent on the community involved and the support that they are provided.
+Neither Ramsar nor Important Bird Area status afford the sites good levels of protection and management of these sites is dependent on the community involved and the support that they receive.